Regional Vice President Lecturer

 One or more Regional Vice President Lecturers shall be selected annually on the basis of widely recognized expertise in a field of economic geology.
 Lecturers shall give a series of lectures within the Society Regions in which the lecturers reside, and the lectureships shall alternate among the various Regions.

-SEG Member
+SEG Fellow

 Talk Titles